 17 Sep Blessed are the Peacemakers

-So much office drama could be avoided if we simply practiced humility and gentleness toward one another.
-Unfortunately, our egos wrestle to gain the advantage.
-We chafe when someone else gets the credit for what we’ve accomplished.
-Solomon teaches in Proverbs 13:10, “Where there is strife, there is pride, but wisdom is found in those who take advice.”
-Can you identify ways you have shown pride in your workplace?
+So much office drama could be avoided if we simply practiced humility toward one another.
+Unfortunately, our egos wrestle to gain the upper hand.
+We chafe when someone else gets credit for what we’ve accomplished.
+Solomon teaches, “Where there is strife, there is pride, but wisdom is found in those who take advice” (Prov.
+13:10).
+How have you shown pride in your workplace?

-Fundraising requires immense patience.
-Externally, it takes time to schedule donor meetings; it can be very frustrating to make multiple attempts to connect with your donors, but you must never be rude or unkind.
-Internally, it takes time to write, design, proof, and print solicitation materials.
-Showing impatience with fellow team members or external vendors usually doesn’t speed up the process but only adds anxiety and stress to your entire team.
+Fundraising demands great patience.
+Externally, it takes time to schedule donor meetings.
+It can be very frustrating to make multiple attempts to connect with your donors, but you must maintain politeness and kindness.
+Internally, crafting solicitation materials involves considerable time for writing, designing, proofing, and printing.
+Being impatient with fellow team members or external vendors usually doesn’t speed up the process but only adds anxiety and stress to your entire team.

 Bearing with one another in love.

 Eugene Peterson’s The Message paraphrases Ephesians 4:3 this way, “pouring yourselves out for each other in acts of love, alert at noticing differences and quick at mending fences.”
 We all have unique personalities and idiosyncrasies and are bound to rub one another the wrong way.
 A culture of love recognizes and appreciates the differences and works quickly to reconcile when disagreements arise.
 The greatest solution is to deeply love one another because “love covers a multitude of sins” (1 Pet.
 4:8).

 These principles are easy to say and difficult to implement, but the right atmosphere makes fundraising much more enjoyable and productive.
 If your development department is toxic, what proactive steps can you take to keep the unity of the Spirit?
 Paul admonishes us, “If it is possible, as far as it depends on you, live at peace with everyone” (Rom.
 12:18).